-Now I know we are a home improvement, remodeling, home repair … ish type website, but every now and then there is occasion (despite Google’s penalties) to stray outside that core group of topics.
-I know too that for the most part we entertain a national audience, but yep – every now and then something local here in Baltimore strikes me as worth a share.
+Now I know we are a home improvement, remodeling, home repair … ish type website.
+But every now and then there is occasion (despite Google’s penalties) to stray outside that core group of topics.
+For the most part we entertain a national audience, but yep – every now and then something local here in Baltimore strikes me as worth a share.
 Enter Baltimore’s Hand-Painted House Screens.

-For any visitor that may happen to use our guest bathroom, this screen just propped against the wall may seem like an odd decorating choice.
-More odd if that visitor happens also not to be from Baltimore.
+For any visitor that may happen to use our guest bathroom, this screen just propped against the wall.
+It may seem like an odd decorating choice.
+More odd if that guest happens also not to be from Baltimore.

 The screen above was my grandmother’s, my dad’s mom, and she passed in 2012.
 It was installed in her basement window slider.
 Strange to me and to Mrs. Moxie – that when going through the house and the remainder of my grandmother’s belongings (those outside the formal estate) that none of my cousins had claimed it.
 We scooped it up.

 For now, it sits just as such in our powder room until we can figure what to do with it more permanently.
-While a nice reminder of my “Busc”, I mean- I have always known the painted screen as part of the fabric of East Baltimore – from where my dad originates.
+While a nice reminder of my “Busc”.
+I have always known the painted screen as part of the fabric of East Baltimore – from where my dad originates.
 An object both quirky, but important.

 Now, a funny thing happened.
 My dad on publishing the book, and like most authors, did a few local book signings.
 For one, he was paired with a woman named Elaine Eff– her book and signing, guess what?
 “The Painted Screens of Baltimore, an Urban Folk Art Revealed.”

 For me & Mrs. Moxie, she inscribed a copy.
 The inscription reads – “Baltimore is best.
 Never forget how lucky we are to live in this beautiful and authentic city.”
 (As not really the purpose of this post, you can find a review of it in our Baltimore Magazine, here.)